 This could be cold enough for a hedgehog to assume hibernation but we have taken a number of steps to ensure the temperature in our hedgehog’s hose in his cage doesn’t fall below 72F (22C).

-As the pygmy hedgehogs get older, just like humans their tolerance to the cold falls but unlike humans, this increases the chances of them hibernating.
-More attention has to be given at this time to ensure pygmy hedgehogs have enough heat.
+As pet hedgehogs get older, just like humans their tolerance to the cold falls but unlike humans, this increases the chances of them hibernating.
+More attention has to be given at this time to ensure hedgehogs have enough heat.

 What are the symptoms of hibernation for ahHedgehog?

-It’s important to understand the tell-tale signs of potential African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
-Resulting in the possibility of falling into hibernation as this will help in putting measures in place to protect pygmy hedgehogs.
-The following could be signs of the hedgehog is preparing to go into African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
-Resulting in the possibility of falling into hibernation:
+It’s important to understand the tell-tale signs of potential as this will help in putting measures in place to protect hedgehogs.
+The following could be signs of the hedgehog is preparing to go into hibernation:

 - Difficulty uncurling or curling up;